Physics-50/Module-2/docs/week1.md

 This week's checkpoint will be submitted in two parts.

 **Part 1: Practice calculation**
-You can resubmit Module 2, checkpoint 1, Part 1 as many times as you like until you get the correct answer (it is autograded and will give you and immediate response).
-For this part (only) it is also okay to "save" your responses to the individual questions.
+**You can resubmit Module 2, checkpoint 1, Part 1 as many times as you like until you get the correct answer (it is autograded and will give you and immediate response).
+For this part (only) it is also okay to "save" your responses to the individual questions.**

  You should do part 1 before part 2.
 You may find it helpful to attempt part 1 before your time in lab.
-You should make use of this image when completing part 1 of the checkpoint:
+You should make use of the image below when completing part 1 of the checkpoint (it is also included in the assignment on Gradescope):

 [![Practice image](images/Checkpoint1_practice.png)](images/Checkpoint1_practice.png){:target="_blank"}

 **Part 2: Post-lab analysis**
-For part 2 our usual rules of no resubmission (including not saving before submitting) apply.
+For part 2 our usual rules apply:
+**As a reminder: Please prepare your assignment in a separate document, enter all entries in a single sitting without using the "save" button and then make use of the "submit" button to submit your work.
+You may not resubmit your work once it has been submitted (and saving in Gradescope is equivalent to submitting).**

 For this week’s checkpoint, part 2 you will be asked to report: